Proximity-induced flat bands and topological properties in a decorated diamond chain: Introduction

 The study of these FB states is not only important from the context of fundamental physics, but also it has various potential technological applications, such as quantum communication~\cite{FB-quantum-commun}, controlled optical transmission~\cite{Sebabrata-prl-2018,Rodrigo-prl-2022}, image processing and precise optical measurement~\cite{Sebabrata-prl-2015}, diffraction-free propagation of light~\cite{Rodrigo-prl-2015,Sebabrata-prl-2015}, telecommunication and sensing devices~\cite{Rodrigo-prl-2015}, and many more~\cite{Flach-Nanophoton-2024}.
 Lattice models are widely used in physics for a variety of reasons, including approximating actual physical systems and offering useful settings for interesting theoretical investigation.
 Thus, simple lattice models hosting tunable FBs in their band structure are always significant for both technological applications and the investigation of novel fundamental physics.
 In the present study, we have considered one such simple quasi-one-dimensional decorated diamond lattice (also called a rhombic lattice) model (see Fig.~\ref{fig:Lattice-model}) to explore the FB physics as well as the topological properties.

 The conventional diamond lattice structures have been explored earlier in the context of extreme localization using an external magnetic flux.
 This phenomenon is known as the Aharonov-Bohm (AB) caging effect~\cite{Vidal-prl-2000,Vidal-prl-1998}, where the particle is completely localized, giving rise to zero transport.
 In recent times, AB caging phenomena have been experimentally realized using photonic lattices~\cite{Sebabrata-prl-2018,Rodrigo-prl-2022} and also using a synthetic lattice in the momentum space of ultracold atoms with tailored gauge fields~\cite{Inverse-Anderson-transition-3}.
 Also, lately the phenomenon of AB caging has been theoretically explored for extended diamond chains~\cite{Amrita-jpcm-2021,Sougata-PhysicaB-2024} and even for fractal structures built out of diamond-shaped structures~\cite{Biplab-pssrrl-2025}.
 However, in all these studies, the extreme localization effect is induced by an external magnetic flux.
 In contrast to that, in the present study, we have examined a variant of the traditional diamond chain, where we have shown that FB localization can be tuned using a proximity effect.
 We have also demonstrated that the topological edge states in this lattice structure are caused by this proximity effect.
-In a very recent study, a similar antiferromagnetic diamond chain has been demonstrated to act as an efficient spin filter~\cite{Debjani-AoP-2025}.
+A similar diamond-necklace chain, but without the diagonal couplings, has been studied previously in the context of compact localized boundary states~\cite{CM-Smith-Quantum-Front-2023} and Hilbert space fragmentation~\cite{Dias-prb-2023}.
+Also, in a very recent study, a similar antiferromagnetic diamond chain has been demonstrated to act as an efficient spin filter~\cite{Debjani-AoP-2025}.

 Our results and analysis follow next.
 The article is structured as follows: In Sec.~\ref{sec:model}, we describe the construction and parameters of our lattice model and the tight-binding framework used to extract the results.
 The characterization of the proximity-induced FB states is demonstrated in Sec.~\ref{sec:Flat-bands}, which includes the construction of the CLS, computation of the density of states, and the effect of disorder on the FB states.
 In Sec.~\ref{sec:topo-properties}, we present the results related to the topological properties of the system, which includes calculation of the edge states and the winding number.
 Finally, we summarize the main findings of this study and its potential future scope in Sec.~\ref{sec:conclu}.